YussaMoney/Project-Rock-Paper-Scissors/README.md

 This project is created using mainly `JavaScript` with its Linters also.
 Rock-Paper-Scissors is a Game requiring 2 or more people where `Rock` beats `Scissors`; `Scissors` beats `Paper` and `Paper` beats `Rock`.
-Its can only be play in the `console` now.
+It can only play up to 5 rounds, after that it is needed to be refresh.

 ## Built With